HTML Checking for Large Sites

 <main> <h1>Active main element</h1> <!-- content --> </main> <main hidden> <h1>Hidden main element</h1> <!-- content --> </main>

-alert role can be used to tell the user an element has been dynamically updated.
+The alert role can be used to tell the user an element has been dynamically updated.
 Screen readers will instantly start reading out the updated content when the role is added.
 The element <ul> doesn’t accept this kind of role, consider using other element like <p> or <div>.

 The alert role is used to communicate an important and usually time-sensitive message to the user.
 When this role is added to an element, the browser will send out an accessible alert event to assistive technology products which can then notify the user about it.
 The alert role is most useful for information that requires the user’s immediate attention.

-search role.
-Instead, try with
+<input> elements can’t have a search role.
+Instead, try with <input type="search">.

 <input> elements of type search are text fields designed for the user to enter search queries into.
 These are functionally identical to text inputs, but may be styled differently depending on the user agent.

-search role is a landmark.
+The search role is a landmark.
 Landmarks can be used by assistive technology to quickly identify and navigate to large sections of the document.
 The search role is added to the container element that encompasses the items and objects that, as a whole, combine to create search functionality.
 When a <form> is a search form, use the search role on the form.

 Example of a search form:

 <form role="search"> <label for="search-input">Search this site</label> <input type="search" id="search-input" name="search"> <input value="Submit" type="submit"> </form>